scalar-labs/scalardl/docs/applications/escrow-payment/README.md

 - Java

 ## Setup

 ### Scalar DL

-The Scalar DL server is started and managed via Docker.
-Simply start the environment via `make env-up` or `make env-reset`
+The code to start up the Scalar DL server is not included in this repository.
+To get Scalar DL up and running quickly, please clone the [following repository](https://github.com/scalar-labs/scalardl-samples) and follow the provided instructions on how to get started with Scalar DL.

 ### Certificate